 Tarah Who? is an LA based, independent rock, grunge, garage, Cowpunk Rock band originally from France.
-We caught up with the girls for a chat about music, what challenges they face as female musicians and the difference between the American and French music scenes.
+We caught up with the band for a chat about music, what challenges they face as female musicians and the difference between the American and French music scenes.

 TARAH WHO? :